Famous fast food logos: Fast food restaurant logos and brands

 Outback Steakhouse Logo

 Paying homage to Australian culture, the brand shows itself not only in the dishes offered but also in the visual design.
 The logo, while simple in design, tells the story of Australia’s untouched regions.
 It visually represents the vast and rugged terrain, conjuring up images of the vast Australian wilderness.
-Above it is the bold “OUTBACK” lettering, clearly indicating the brand’s thematic inspiration.
+Above it is the bold “OUTBACK” lettering, indicating the brand’s thematic inspiration.

 Red Lobster